jessvan/howTo/md/HP-HowTo.md

 of the Hybrid Publishing Toolkit Workflow <a href="https://github.com/DigitalPublishingToolkit/workshop-going\_hybrid/wiki">here</a>.

-Below are some simplified steps":
+Below are some simplified steps:

 Step 1
 Once you've installed the programs listed above, visit the PublishingLab <a href="https://github.com/DigitalPublishingToolkit/Hybrid-Publishing-Resources">Resources</a> page on GitHub.